My top tips to make your walk work for you

 What impression do you get with each image?
 What judgment are you making?

 Same everything except the story she’s telling with her walk is oh-so-different.
-The last thing we as parents want for our kids is for them to be shuffling along directionless because they lack real confidence or haven't been taught to place any value on discovering and utilising the plethora of different methods of communication and resources available to them!
+The last thing we as parents want for our kids is for them to be shuffling along directionless because they lack real confidence or haven't been taught to place any value on discovering and utilizing the plethora of different methods of communication and resources available to them!

 The good news is that ‘extra edge’ is already inside each of us.
 Most of us can walk.
 We just need to be taught or learn how to access and use what we already have, soften our edges, smooth the ridges, polish our strides.